tud-zih-energy/2021-rome-ee/README.md

 ### TODO

 - Include source code of instrumented program in `cstate` folder
-- What in the fucking hell is `mixed-freq`???
 - What is `power-var` used for?
 Why does it say it uses AVX-512, but ROME does not support that, and the assembly looks like AVX2?
 - What is `RAPL_resolution`?